bitpwr/grpc-lotr/talk/slides.md

 # We could use gRPC

-- Created by Google 2015
+- Created by Google, open source 2015
 - An RPC framework supporting most languages
 - Uses Google Protocol buffers for data serialization
 - HTTP/2 as transport layer